Higher U(1)-gerbe connections in geometric prequantization: Examples

-If here the smooth groupoid $\tau_1\exp(\mathfrak{P}) \in \mathrm{Smooth}\infty\mathrm{Grpd}$ happens to have a presentation by a Lie groupoid under the canonical inclusion of Lie groupoids into smooth $\infty$-groupoids of example \ref{ToposOfSmoothInfinityGroupoids} (this is an integrability condition on $\mathfrak{P}$) then equipped with the de Rham hypercohomology 3-cocycle $\omega^1$ it is called in the literature a \emph{pre-quasi-symplectic groupoid} \cite{LGXu}.
-If moreover the de Rham hypercohomology 3-cocycle $\omega^1$ -- which in general is given by 3-form data and 2-form data on a {\v C}ech simplicial presheaf that resolves $\tau_1\exp(\mathfrak{P})$ (in generalization of the simple example \ref{LocalDataFor1Sections} above) -- happens to be represented by just a globally defined 2-form on the manifold of morphisms of the Lie groupoid (which is then necessarily closed and ``multiplicative''), then this local data is called a (pre-)\emph{symplectic groupoid}, see \cite{Eli} for a review and further pointers to the literature. \end{enumerate}
+\end{enumerate} \begin{remark} If the smooth groupoid $\mathcal{P}_{(X,\pi)}$ happens to have a presentation by a Lie groupoid\footnote{This is an integrability condition on $\mathfrak{P}$.} then the pair $(\mathcal{P}_{(X,\pi)},\omega^1)$ it is called a \emph{pre-quasi-symplectic groupoid} in the literature \cite{LGXu}.
+The de Rham hypercohomology 3-cocycle $\omega^1$ is in general is given by 3-form data and 2-form data; when it happens to be represented by just a globally defined 2-form on the manifold of morphisms of the Lie groupoid $\mathcal{P}_{(X,\pi)}$ (which is then necessarily a closed and ``multiplicative'' 2-form), then $(\mathcal{P}_{(X,\pi)},\omega^1)$ is called a (pre-)\emph{symplectic groupoid}.
+See \cite{Eli} for a review and further pointers to the literature. \end{remark}

-So in the case that the descended (pre-)2-plectic form $\omega^1 : \tau_1 \exp(\mathfrak{P}) \to \mathbf{B}\Omega^2_{\mathrm{cl}}$ of the higher prequantum 2d Poisson Chern-Simons theory is represented by a multiplicative symplectic 2-form on the manifold of morphisms of the Lie groupoid $\tau_1 \exp(\mathfrak{P}) $, then one is faced with a situation that looks like ordinary symplectic geometry subject to a kind of equivariance condition.
-This is the perspective from which symplectic groupoids were originally introduced and from which they are mostly studied in the literature (with the exception at least of \cite{LGXu}, where the higher geometric nature of the setup is made explict): as a means to re-code Poisson geometry in terms of ordinary symplectic geometry.
-The goal of finding a sensible geometric quantization of symplectic groupoids (and hence in some sense of Poisson manifolds, this we come back to below) was finally achieved in \cite{Eli}.
+\begin{remark} In case $(\mathcal{P}_{(X,\pi)},\omega^1)$ is a (pre-)symplectic groupoid, one is faced with a situation that looks like ordinary symplectic geometry subject to a kind of equivariance condition.
+This is the perspective from which symplectic groupoids were originally introduced and from which they are mostly studied in the literature: as a means to re-code Poisson geometry in terms of ordinary symplectic geometry.
+(There is at least one notable exception: \cite{LGXu}, where the higher geometric nature of the setup is made explict.)